c3ai-lab/deVote/README.md

 ## Documentation

-A detailed documentation about deVote its functionalities, workflows and states can be found under the *Wiki*-Tab.
-It is highly suggested to read it before any development to understand the current state of the application.
+A detailed documentation about deVote and its functionalities, workflows and states can be found under the *Wiki*-Tab.
+It is highly suggested to read the wiki pages and to understand how the application works.

 ## Architecture